 - experience the fantastic, deep, multilayered healing that you already do and enter it more fully by putting words to it.

-- Develop understanding of the chakra system and other cross-cultural and traditional ways of knowing.
+- Develop an understanding of the chakra system and other cross-cultural and traditional ways of knowing.

 - Learn new ways to think and work that expand your scope of consciousness and technique.